M City Condominiums: Tower Three – M3

 Plans for M3 were officially unveiled by Rogers, Urban Capital, and Mayor Bonnie Crombie on September 24, 2018.
-M3 will be Mississauga’s tallest tower at 81 storeys, 260.3 m, becoming the 6th tallest in Canada.
+M3 is Mississauga’s tallest tower at 81 storeys, 260.3 m, and became the 6th tallest in Canada upon topping out in 2026.
 The condominium will have 949 units when complete.
 The building features a 6-storey podium, a 7-level underground residential parking garage, and balconies in every suite.

 M3’s indoor and outdoor amenities include a fitness centre, an indoor salt-water infinity pool with an outdoor sundeck, an outdoor living room with a TV, a private dining room and kitchen, a screening room, private event space, as well as a kids’ playground, splash pad, and games area.
 M3 was designed by IBI Group.

 Tower Four – M4

 Launched in 2021, M4 is one of Canada's most technologically advanced condominiums.

 Spanning 67 storeys, M4's architecture is defined by four slender, smaller towers that terminate at different heights in the sky.

 M4 will also feature various indoor and outdoor amenity spaces.
 M4 started construction in winter of 2023.